In battle of ace vs. ‘opener,’ somehow it takes Mariners 14 innings to lose to Astros

 With that missed chance, what could have been a win to remember turned into a loss.

 Houston’s Myles Straw opened the 14th inning with a triple against Matt Festa, the eighth pitcher used by the Mariners.
-Gurriel’s sacrifice fly drove home Straw and this time the Mariners couldn’t come back, not that they didn’t try with Long popping up with the bases loaded to end it.
+Gurriel’s sacrifice fly drove home Straw and this time the Mariners couldn’t come back.

+“We had a couple of chances to get that winning run across, but we just didn’t quite get it done, but not for a lack of effort,” Servais said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.